Skip to content

 Joint commissioning

-When two or more organisations in a local area - usually the NHS and local council - work together to plan services to meet the needs of people who live in the area.
+When two or more organisations in a local area work together to plan services to meet the needs of people who live in the area.
+Usually it is the NHS and local council.
 Together the commissioners plan what kind of services should be available, who should provide them and how they should be paid for.

 JSNA - Joint Strategic Needs Assessment

-The process of identifying the future health, care and wellbeing needs of the population in a particular area, and planning services to help meet those needs.
-This process is led by your council, working with the NHS and private and voluntary organisations in your area.
+The process of identifying the future health, care and wellbeing needs of the population in a particular area.
+It also includes planning services to help meet those needs.
+This process is led by Cornwall Council, working with the NHS, and private and voluntary organisations in Cornwall.

 Learning disability